 The mountain offers 2,975 acres of skiable terrain, ranging from endless corduroy cruisers, to 'backcountry style' runs in Taynton Bowl - it's a former heli-skiing area.
 Panorama also boasts a custom designed Discovery Zone, perfect for families and those learning to turn.

 The regular ski and snowboard season lasts from mid-December to mid-April, although pre-season alpine ski race training starts in early November.

 While Winter at Panorama is undeniably amazing, the mountain offers exciting activities year-round.
 From mid-May to mid-October, the award-winning Greywolf Golf Course offers signature holes in a spectacular alpine setting.
 By late-June, the Panorama Bike Park opens single track trails with natural features, wide cruisers, and expert terrain with man-made stunts.
 Meanwhile, the less adventurous can beat the Summer heat at the slopeside Panorama Springs pools and waterslide complex.

-Panorama Mountain Resort manages 13 condos, townhomes, and hotels, offering more than 400 rooms for a maximum capacity of over 2000 people.
-In addition, there is the Earl Grey Lodge bed & breakfast and a number of cabins and chalets that can be privately rented.
+Panorama Mountain Resort manages 13 condos, townhomes, and hotels, offering more than 400 rooms for a maximum capacity of over 2,000 people.
+In addition, there is the Earl Grey Lodge Bed & Breakfast, and a number of cabins and homes that are available as private rentals.